Table of Contents

 The majority of new UEFI-based machines have options to simulate a traditional BIOS.
 This is often referred to Legacy BIOS support.
 If your machine supports this it should be your first choice, as once enabled you can continue to install Slackware as you have always done, using the official install media and setup instructions.
 How you enable this mode varies from manufacturer to manufacturer.
 Refer to your vendor's documentation on how to enable this mode.

-Creating your own install media
+Creating your own install media for older Slackware releases

 The easiest way to make your own Slackware UEFI-capable install media is to create a USB boot disk.
 To do so you may need to use a second machine.
 Alternatively you can use the target machine directly if it has another OS installed that provides a GPT (GUID Partition Table) capable partitioning tool or you have UEFI-capable Live media (CD, DVD, USB, etc.) provided by another Linux distro, which includes such a utility.
 Suitable partitioning tools include GPT fdisk (a.k.a gdisk) and GNU parted, both of which are provided by recent versions of Slackware.